openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

     %22id_token_signing_alg_values_supported%22%3A%5B%22RS256%22%5D%7D
 ```

-### Relying Party Metadata Resolution Methods {#rp-resolution-parameter}
+### Relying Party Metadata Resolution Methods {#rp-resolution-methods}

-This specification defines two methods of resolving `client_id` of the RP to obtain RP's public key and metadata.
-These methods are specific to different syntaxes that the `client_id` may utilize.
+This specification defines two resolution methods of how RP's `client_id` can be resolved to obtain RP's public key and other metadata.
+These methods are specific to syntaxes and URIs utilized to express `client_id`.

 Other resolution methods may be defined in future versions of this specification or by Trust Frameworks.